maticnetwork/matic.js/content/docs/setup/ethers.md

 ## Setup ether.js

-ether.js support is available via seperate package as a plugin for matic.js.
+ether.js support is available via a separate package as a plugin for matic.js.

 ### Installation